-All students, including those who were enrolled or placed into ESL courses are allowed to register in English 100, effective the Fall 2019 semester.
+All students, including those who were enrolled or placed into ESL courses are allowed to register in English A100 or ESL A100.
 However, if English is not your first language, you may need additional training in credit ESL before you can succeed in English 100.

-Orange Coast College offers credit ESL courses to international students and other English as a second language learners.
-These courses are very helpful for students who have not completed four years of English high school study or for anyone who speaks and reads another language at home or work.
+Orange Coast College offers credit ESL courses that are very helpful for students who speak and read another language at home or work.
 These courses are taught by language learning experts who can help you understand and correct your mistakes in English.
 By taking these courses, you will read better, write more clearly, and develop your vocabulary.